lewis-weinberger/cprl/README.md

 # cprl
 > cyberpunk roguelike

 This is a work in progress.

+See [OUTLINE](./OUTLINE.md) for initial thoughts on the game's design.

 See [INSTALL](./INSTALL.md) for installation instructions.

 ![Screenshot](./screenshot.png)